-Viruses have been a regular part of mobile technology since the dawn of the first smartphone.
-They’re usually developed by hackers who wish to break into your device and obtain vital information like bank details, passwords, and more.
+Ugh, viruses stink.
+They’ve been around for some time.
+And usually, they’re developed by hackers who wish to break into your device and obtain vital information like bank details, passwords, and more.

-Fortunately for Apple fans everywhere, you shouldn’t need to panic because Apple protects their devices with several security layers to prevent viruses from gaining access.
-However, if you’re still convinced that you’ve got an iPhone virus, we’re here to teach you the tools of the trade to erase it and protect your smartphone.
+Fortunately for Apple fans everywhere, there’s very little reason to panic.
+Their devices come with several security layers to prevent viruses from gaining access.
+However, if you’re still convinced that there’s an iPhone virus affecting your phone, we’re here to teach you the tools of the trade to fix it.
+And, no, not the Swanson method, as featured below.

 Can iPhones Get Viruses?